NeVeSpl/RevitDBExplorer/documentation/revit-database-querying.md

-#### Search for decimal paramater value (StorageType.Double)
+#### Search for decimal parameter value (StorageType.Double)

-A decimal value you are searching for is parsed/interpreted in Revit 2022+, which means that RDQ uses Revit UI units for given document.
-If that is not feasible, as fallback, internal Revit storage units/form is used.
+A decimal value you are searching for is parsed/interpreted in Revit 2022+, which means that RDQ uses Revit UI units for a given document.
+If that is not feasible, as a fallback, internal Revit storage units/form is used.
 In Revit 2021, RDQ always uses internal units in queries.

-#### Wildcard search for string paramater value (StorageType.String)
+#### Wildcard search for string parameter value (StorageType.String)

 For parameters that have StorageType.String, you can do a wildcard search by using `%` or  `*` at the beginning and/or end of searching text e.g. `Mark = *foo%`